 Having PGP does not mean you need a caesarean section.
 Initiating a caesarean section is a contentious issue.
 However, some women wish to opt for one based on their pain levels, mobility and previous birth experiences, to name but a few issues.
 Gather as much information as you can before making any decisions.

-There are acknowledged risks associated with a caesarean section and recent NICE guidelines (2004) clarify these.
-As with vaginal birth, make sure your consultant knows you have PGP and is aware of the positions you can or cannot manage.
+There are acknowledged risks associated with a caesarean section and NICE guidelines (2011) clarify these.
+As with vaginal birth, make sure your consultant knows you have PGP and is aware of the positions you can and cannot manage.
 You also have to remain aware of the masking effects of pain relief during and after surgery.

 Food and drink